UAE: Kids' school laptops, tablets could expose families to cyberattacks, online scams, experts warn

 Advertising

-This distraction creates an ideal environment for cybercriminals who may send phishing emails disguised as legitimate communications from schools or educational apps, tricking parents and students into sharing sensitive information.
+This distraction creates an ideal environment for cybercriminals who may send phishing e-mails disguised as legitimate communications from schools or educational apps, tricking parents and students into sharing sensitive information.
 Malware disguised as educational resources can infect devices, potentially compromising personal and financial data.

-The growing threat landscape
+Growing threat landscape

 The shift towards digital learning, accelerated by the pandemic, has introduced new vulnerabilities.
-Schools and educational institutions, with their extensive data and often weak cybersecurity defenses, are frequent targets for cyberattacks.
+Schools and educational institutions, with their extensive data and often weak cybersecurity defences, are frequent targets for cyberattacks.
 Students using unsecured school Wi-Fi networks may inadvertently bring malware into their homes, potentially affecting business networks, especially with the rise of remote work and bring-your-own-device (BYOD) policies.

 “Children today are using devices more than ever,” says Divya Rajan, a Dubai-based parent of a six-year-old.
 “I see kids on their tablets and laptops for everything, from assignments to communicating with teachers.
 It has now become tougher to monitor the apps they use or manage their screen time.”

-Many educational platforms request personal information — emails, passwords, even credit card details.
+Many educational platforms request personal information — e-mails, passwords, even credit card details.
 Parents trust these platforms to be safe, but they aren’t always.
 Incorporating digital tools like learning management systems, cloud storage, and online collaboration platforms increases the risk of data breaches.

-Increased vulnerabilities with inadequate security measures
+Increased vulnerabilities

 Another growing concern is the use of unsecured public Wi-Fi networks, especially when students or parents connect to school platforms from cafes, malls, or public libraries.
 “Many parents don’t realise how vulnerable these networks are,” warns Reed.
 “Cybercriminals can easily intercept data sent over an unsecured network.”